 "I still do some snooping now and then.
 Maybe I'll get back to some real journalism later.
 When I have a name.
 When it's safe."

-An electronic sign that blocks a lane flashes a warning: Caution, Construction Area Ahead.
+An electronic sign blocking a lane flashes a warning: Caution, Construction Area Ahead.

 Jules prods, "So, you want to be an influencer?"